Amrindra/Amrindra/README.md

 # 👋 Hi, I’m Amrindra
-- A dedicated Web Developer who thoroughly enjoys coding with a focus on analytical programming.
-My expertise lies in JavaScript, HTML, CSS, and React.js.
+- A dedicated developer who thoroughly enjoys coding with analytical programming using JS, Python and SQL
-- Proficient in HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
+- Proficient in Python, SQL, HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
 - Great knowledge of all phases of SDLC, including design, development, testing, implementation, and support.